 Travel back in time in the Historium

 If you want your teenager to learn more about Bruges and its history, but they’re not the biggest fan of walking around in museums the entire day, take them to the Historium.
-In five different parts, every visitor becomes immersed into Bruges’ Golden Century.
+In five different parts, every visitor becomes immersed in Bruges’ Golden Century.

 In Historium Story, you get to listen to a love story while walking through the different theme rooms.
 Accompanied by film, movie and special effects, you’ll learn all the important facts about Medieval Bruges, the trade and Jan van Eyck’s famous art.